Road trip through the Calchaquí Valleys

 Shall we?
 What are the Calchaquíes Valleys of Argentina?
 The Calchaquíes Valleys are a geographical region with valleys (worth the redundancy) and mountains and where the Calchaquí River flows.
-It is located in northwestern Argentina, covering about 500 km and passing through three provinces, these are Salta, Tucumán and Catamarca.
+It is located in northwestern Argentina, covering about 500 km and passing through three provinces: Salta, Tucumán and Catamarca.

-In the Calchaquíes Valleys we will find many colonial villages and as we enter it seems that we are going back in time.
-We will be able to make the route of the artisans, where we will see how they work today and there is not much difference in how they once did.
+You will find many colonial villages and as you enter the Calchaquíes Valleys, it seems that you are going back in time.
+You will be able to take the route of the artisans, where you will see how they work today, which is not that much different from how they once did.

 The landscapes are spectacular, you pass from a green valley covered with vegetation to a lunar landscape like that of the “Quebrada de las Flechas”.

 Without a doubt, Argentina offers a wide variety of visits that do not leave you indifferent.
 Salta is one of my favorite provinces, both for its beauty and for the warmth of its people (and let’s not forget its wines ;))

 We started the journey in Capital Salta and headed for the Calchaquíes valleys, the first night we would stay in Cachi.